UWrc/UWrc.github.io/docs/data-commons/kinetics.md

 title: Kinetics Dataset
 ---

-:::warning
+:::tip
-This dataset is only available on **Hyak Klone**.
+This dataset is available on **Hyak Klone and Tillicum**.
 :::

 Sponsoring groups are Rajesh Rao, Abhishek Gupta, Ali Farhadi.
 Student users are Vishwas Sathish, Chuning Zhu, and Aditya Kusupati.
-Initial deployment of **April 2024**.
+Initial deployment of **April 2024** on Klone and **Sep 2025** on Tillicum.

 ## What is this?
 Kinetics is a collection of large-scale, high-quality datasets of URL links of up to 650,000 video clips that cover 400/600/700 human action classes, depending on the dataset version.